pydata/xarray/doc/user-guide/data-structures.rst

 We can update a datatree in-place using Python's standard dictionary syntax, similar to how we can for Dataset objects.
-For example, to create this example datatree from scratch, we could have written:
+For example, to create this example DataTree from scratch, we could have written:

 .. ipython:: python